ankit-singh-vu/mocha/readme.md

 mocha //run all tests from all files mocha ./test/test3.js  //run all tests in one file mocha -g subtract  //run only one unit test

+we can use assert or chai
+"describe" is just a label of test
+"it" will contain the check
 ```